-If you have read my other blogs or worked with me as a coach, you know I am a generous and kind straight shooter, so here is the real deal-i-o: If you choose to move forward in reading this blog, I hope that you will not personalize anything that I am sharing.
+If you have read my other blogs or worked with me as a coach, you know I am a generous and kind straight shooter, so here is the real deal-i-o: If you choose to move forward in reading this blog I hope that you will not personalize anything that I am sharing.
 If you find the following information challenging, then I hope you will lean in and explore that a bit.
-As business people, each one of us has gone through or is currently facing and healing financial fears and inadequacies in our entreprenurial journey - no one is exempt.
+As business people, many of us have faced financial fears and inadequacies in our entreprenurial journey - no one is exempt.

-My sincerest hope is that by offering a different perspective with information that has worked well for me, and inviting other clinicians to share their own perspectives, we can begin to change the discourse on how we "should" be discussing money, fees, and so forth in the clinical community.
-If you feel triggered in reading through this, I hope you will hold this gentle reminder close to your heart, and do what you need to do to take care of yourself.
+My sincerest hope is that by offering information that has worked well for me, and inviting other clinicians to share their own perspectives, we can begin to change the discourse on how we "should" be discussing money, fees, and so forth in the clinical community.

 If anyone is still reading along, let's move forward and take a closer look...

 Charging One's Worth: What the heck does that really mean?

-The other assertion I hear is that a therapist should never ever use sliding scales or accept insurance and, if they do, somehow they are not honoring their worth.
-What is not being discussed is how this message is creating shame for some in our community.
+The other assertion I hear is that a therapist should never, ever implement a sliding scale, nor should they sign up for insurance panels, and, if they do, somehow they are not honoring their worth.
+What is not being discussed is how this message is creating shame for many of our clinical colleagues.

 Part of the coaching work I am doing these days is to have healing conversations about this topic.
 Conversations that support inclusiveness vs. exclusiveness.
-Conversations that look into what fears that therapist may have that is blocking abundance.
-And conversations to balance the idea that some therapists who have a higher fee, or fee for service practice must have it all figured out, while others who don't are failing miserably.
+Conversations that look into what fears that particular therapist may have that is blocking financial growth.
+These coaching conversations balance the idea that some therapists who have a higher fee, or fee for service practice must have it all figured out, while others who don't are failing miserably.